Community College offers language placement testing for seven (7)

 to enrolling into college should contact Jennie Tran at firstname.lastname@example.org

-LANGUAGE TESTING IS OFFERED ON THE FOLLOWING DAYS AND TIMES
+LANGUAGE TESTS ARE OFFERED ON THE FOLLOWING DAYS AND TIMES

 All tests are given by WALK-IN